ebencollins/SinusBot-Stream/README.md

 ## Install
 - Install all dependencies
-- Go to the directory where you wish to install (typically your web directory)
-- Run the command ```git clone https://github.com/Zahzi/SinusBot-Stream.git```
+- Go to the directory where you wish to install (typically your web directory) and run the command ```git clone https://github.com/Zahzi/SinusBot-Stream.git``` (alternatively you can upload the files manually)
 - Edit config.php with your server information and preferences
 - Edit sinusbot's config.ini
     - ```EnableWebStream = true```